 - Be Candid.
 Describe the job and your organization including the challenges as well as the rewards.
 Doing so will result in some candidates withdrawing, but these are probably individuals who would not be a fit.

 - Post-interview reviews.
 Hold post-interview review meetings during which interviewers discuss candidate scores, strengths and weaknesses.
 Record and distribute minutes of these meetings.

-- After reaching a decision to make an offer, do so as soon as possible.
+- Offers.
+After reaching a decision to make an offer, do so as soon as possible.
 Also, keep the time frame between the offer and the start date as short as is reasonable.
 Stay in touch with candidates during this period.